camunda-community-hub/zeebe-affinity-service/README.md

 ## TODO

 Better Documentation, an image, and Dockerfile for the Affinity Server.
+Better error and edge case handling.
+Load testing.